openhab/openhab-addons/addons/binding/org.openhab.binding.silvercrestwifisocket/README.md

 ## Discovery

 The Discovery of Wifi Sockets is always running in the background.
-If a command is sent to wifi socket using the android/ios app, or if the physical in the device is pressed, the device is recognized and is placed into the Inbox.
+If a command is sent to wifi socket using the android/ios app or if the physical button in the device is pressed, the device will be recognized and will be placed in the Inbox.

 ## Binding Configuration

 The binding does not require any special configuration.
-The Wifi Socket should be connected to the wifi network.
+The Wifi Socket should be connected to the same wifi network.

 ## Thing Configuration

-To configure one Wifi Socket manually is only the mac address is required.
+To configure a Wifi Socket manually only the mac address is required.
 You can check the Wifi Socket mac address in your router or using some mobile app.

 Wifi Socket thing parameters: